Why After-Hours Dental Calls Matter More Than You Think

 1. Dental Pain Doesn’t Follow Office Schedules

-Toothaches, broken crowns, swelling, or post-procedure concerns often happen at night.
-When patients call after hours, they’re looking for reassurance and direction, not voicemail silence.
+Patients call after hours because dental pain and emergencies do not wait for business hours.
+Toothaches, broken crowns, swelling, or post-procedure concerns often happen at night, and callers are looking for reassurance and direction, not voicemail silence, when they dial in a panic.

 2. Busy Schedules During the Day